Valliebby/ComputerScience-JavaScript/README.md

   Keep in mind that URL validation can be complex due to the various possible components and formatting.
 Let's create a simple RegEx pattern to match URLs!
 For this tutorial, we'll create a basic pattern that works for most common URLs.

 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/

-^: Start of the string.
-(https?|ftp): Matches either "http", "https", or "ftp" as the scheme.
-://: Matches the "://" separator after the scheme.
-[^\s/$.?#]: Matches any character except whitespace, "/", ".", "?", and "#".
-This ensures that the host name is not empty and doesn't contain invalid characters.
-.: Matches a dot (.) after the host name.
-[^\s]*: Matches any characters after the dot (e.g., path and query) until a whitespace character or the end of the string is encountered.
-$: End of the string.

 ## Table of Contents